-Alice Scambler, Partner in the Family Law Department of Thomas Mansfield Solicitors, has featured in the Solicitors Journal reiterating the advantages of the alternatives to courts.
-As a qualified solicitor and mediator, Alice advocates for out-of-court solutions as much as possible, and especially in cases where children are involved.
-In her article, she points out […]
+The family team has featured in the Solicitors Journal reiterating the advantages of the alternatives to courts, following the release of the Family Court quarterly statistics.
+As mediation specialists we advocate for out-of-court solutions as much as possible, and especially in cases where children are involved.
+In our article, we point out multiple benefits of […]

 Many experts are calling for children over the age of 12 to be vaccinated against Covid-19 ‘as soon as possible’.
 That’s in order to achieve herd immunity against the Delta variant.
 And while this may be an important step in protecting the population and keeping youngsters in school, it will raise strong feelings and concerns […]